cometbft/cometbft/docs/guides/app-dev/mempool-lanes.md

   networks without these limitations, lanes will not significantly affect the behavior compared to nodes that do not implement lanes.
-- **Consistent setup**: To fully benefit from lanes, all nodes in the network should implement the same lanes configuration.
+- **Consistent setup**: To fully benefit from lanes, all nodes in the network should implement the same lanes configuration and transaction classification logic.
 If some nodes do not support lanes, the benefits of lane prioritization will not be observed, because transaction ordering during dissemination and processing will be inconsistent across nodes.
 While mixing nodes with and without lanes does not affect network correctness, consistent lane configuration is strongly recommended for improved performance and